 Our Code of Ethics (the "Code") is a reflection of that commitment and provides you with the information you need to do the right thing and preserve our reputation as an ethical company.
 All Company policies, including this Code, set forth the general principles that underline the culture that is at the heart of CDSEG and stem from our core beliefs.
-We rely on you to use this Code as well as your good judgement to guide your behavior and to ask questions if you are ever unsure of the proper course of action.
-When in doubt, you should always seek guidance from your manager, someone from the Talent team or the Legal Affairs department.
+We rely on you to use this Code as well as your good judgment to guide your behavior and to ask questions if you are ever unsure of the proper course of action.
+When in doubt, you should always seek guidance from your supervisor, a Talent representative or the Legal Affairs department.